-- The provision of residential development at a density of 70 of 260 units per hectare.
+- The provision of residential development of 260 units.
 Higher development density may be acceptable subject to high quality design.
-Higher density development should be located along the canal side. - Small scale commercial uses at ground floor level that support residential uses will be considered suitable; - Development proposals should include a buffer along the western boundary of the site to mitigate impacts on residential amenity from the adjacent industrial use.
-Proposals should complement and be consistent with any proposed development on the adjacent Crown Trading site and should not prevent development on this site from coming forward. - The Council will expect all development proposals to provide canal side access improvements and canalside activity to and contribute to the enhancement of the Strategic Canal and River Corridors in accordance with relevant policies on the

-Blue Ribbon network.
+Higher density development should be located along the canal side. - Small scale commercial uses at ground floor level that support residential uses will be considered suitable; - Proposals should complement and be consistent with any proposed development on the adjacent Crown Trading site and should not prevent development on this site from coming forward. - The Council will expect all development proposals to provide canal access improvements and canalside activity to and contribute to the enhancement of the Strategic Canal and River Corridors in accordance with relevant policies on the Blue Ribbon network.